MoveOnOrg/sharebandit/README.md

 1. `git clone https://github.com/MoveOnOrg/sharebandit.git`

-2. Install nodejs, maybe `sudo apt-get install node`
+2. Install node, on linux: `sudo apt-get install node` and on mac `brew install node` (or npm or nvm, whatever you prefer)

 3. In the root of the app run `npm install` to get and install all packages